Squirrel in Colorado tests positive for the bubonic plague

 Plague killed millions of people worldwide during the Middle Ages, and outbreaks have occurred since, including the Great Plague in London in the 1600s.

 Today, plague can be deadly in up to 90% of those who are infected, if not treated.
-The CDC says modern antibiotics are effective in treating it.
+The CDC said modern antibiotics are effective in treating it.

-"Presently, human plague infections continue to occur in rural areas in the western United States, but significantly more cases occur in parts of Africa and Asia," the CDC says.
+"Presently, human plague infections continue to occur in rural areas in the western United States, but significantly more cases occur in parts of Africa and Asia," the CDC said.